- Chart

 Market Risk

-VCIT is subject to interest rate risk (rising rates negatively impact bond prices) and credit risk (the risk of issuers defaulting on their debt).
-Changes in economic conditions can influence both interest rates and credit spreads.
+VCIT is exposed to interest rate risk (rising rates can lower bond prices) and credit risk (risk of issuers defaulting on debt).
+Changes in corporate bond spreads also impact performance.

 Investor Profile